brandur/sorg/content/articles/service-limits.md

 under twice as slow as invoking Redis `SET` command (very roughly 0.1 ms per execution, or ~10,000 operations per second, as seen from a Redis client).
 It's also written in Rust and uses the language's FFI module to interact with Redis;
-making contribution a easier, and the implementation more likely to be free of bugs and the memory issues that tend to plague C programs.
+making contribution easier, and the implementation more likely to be free of bugs and the memory issues that tend to plague C programs.
 Alternatively, there's also [throttled], another implementation of GCRA in pure Go.